Victory Day in Turkiye in 2023

 Victory Day was first celebrated on August 30th 1923, becoming a national holiday in 1935.

-How is Victory Day in Turkey celebrated?
+How is Victory Day in Türkiye celebrated?

-Victory Day is celebrated across Turkey and in the northern part of Cyprus.
+Victory Day is celebrated across Türkiye and in the northern part of Cyprus.
 It is a celebration of the Turkish military and the Turkish republic.
 The main celebration is held at Atatürk's Mausoleum in Ankara.

 A ceremony is also held at the War Academy in Istanbul, with all military promotions made on this day, while marches are held in major cities across the country.

-Banks, council offices and the Turkish stock exchange will be closed on Victory day.
+Banks, council offices and the Turkish stock exchange will be closed on Victory Day.

 Translate this page